 The most important part of this section is the recommended tool to prevent your site from getting hacked!

 5. Blog Writing Secrets

 Jenny shares with us some useful tools for making your blogging life easier.
 This covers areas like social media schedulers, security, tools to design picture messages and graphics, E-mail subscriptions, note-taking apps, customizing affiliate marketing links and working with videos.

 Read about the 6 handy Evernote features I use!Share the 6 handy Evernote features I use!
 Click To Tweet

-The last few sections cover valuable advise about creating quality content, tools to check the effectiveness of your headlines and how to track your progress.
-Also how you can re-purpose your content into various different formats.
+The last few sections cover valuable advice about creating quality content, tools to check the effectiveness of your headlines and how to track your progress.
+Also, how you can re-purpose your content into various different formats.